AymanM7/CNN-Audio-Project/README.md

 - GPU Hardware: Running on NVIDIA A10G for high-performance inference.

-- Web Endpoint: Indicates that the model is live and accessible via a cloud-based API endpoint.
+- Web Endpoint: Indicates that the model is live and accessible via a cloud-based web API endpoint.

 ![Screenshot_12-8-2025_163054_docs google com](https://github.com/user-attachments/assets/aec6dc71-a5b3-430f-b203-2e56d6e7bba5)